 We aim to provide access to a variety of interesting and appropriate activities chosen from a balanced curriculum that help children to think and, especially, to enjoy what they are doing.

-Information on academic performance during the preceding school year, including the results of any public examinations can be requested by contacting the Headmaster’s PA.
+Information on academic performance during the preceding school year, including the results of any public examinations can be requested by contacting the Head’s PA.

 Our art room is a hive of creativity.
-Amongst the activities boys enjoy are drawing, painting, printing, sculpture, modelling with clay and learning digital art.
+Pupils enjoy activities including drawing, painting, printing, sculpture, modelling with clay and learning digital art.
 We encourage self-expression and we develop self-confidence alongside teaching an appreciation for a range of artists and their work.

-As part of the curriculum boys typically have three projects a year, usually cross-curricular and using 2D and 3D media.
-We also have a very wide range of extremely popular Other Half art clubs where they work with different media such as oils and inks.
+As part of the curriculum pupils typically have three projects a year, usually cross-curricular and using 2D and 3D media.
+We also have a very wide range of extremely popular Other Half art clubs where children work with different media such as oils and inks.

-Boys are proud of their work and there are plenty of opportunities to enter exhibitions and competitions.
-During Artweeks the Art and CDT departments open their doors to the public with a fantastic display of the boys’ work.
-In 2018, 21 boys saw their work exhibited at Young Art Oxford.
+Children are proud of their work and there are plenty of opportunities to enter exhibitions and competitions.
+During Artweeks the Art and DT departments open their doors to the public with a fantastic display of our pupils’ work.

-CDT is one of the most popular subjects with the boys.
-It’s hands-on and very varied and whether or not you are creative or practical it doesn’t matter – CDT is enjoyed by all.
-When you are next at Abingdon Prep take a look at our CDT room, every child will have work on display – displays spill out into the corridor – and the range of creations is very impressive indeed.
+DT is one of our most popular subjects.
+It’s hands-on, very varied and whether or not you are creative or practical it doesn’t matter – DT is enjoyed by all.
+When you are next at Abingdon Prep take a look at our dedicated DT room, every child will have work on display – displays spill out into the corridor – and the range of creations is very impressive indeed.

-The boys’ work can be seen around the school from the design and build of the outside seating for the astro to the suggestion box for boys’ ideas.
+Our pupils’ work can be seen around the school from the design and build of the outside seating for the astro to the suggestion box for students’ ideas.